Gymislife/Coursera/README.md

-/* Add Author and Project Details here */
+/* Assignment 1*/

 Author: Nguyen Quang Hung (Dan)

-Project Details:
+Project Details: This project aims providing student with basic knowledge of using Version Control and reviewing C/C++ syntax and data structures.